Publish game on Android with Macroquad

 notfl3/cargo-apk cargo quad-apk build --release

-However this may take quite a while - each docker invocation will do a clean build for all 3 android targets.
+This command takes a while - each docker invocation do a clean build for all 3 android targets.
+There are different strategies to make docker cache build temp files between builds, described in a little docker cheatsheat

 🔗A manual way